Luke Joyce: Radcliffe

 On 20 June 2022, Joyce joined Northern Premier League Premier Division club Radcliffe, having previously been a teammate of manager Bobby Grant at Accrington.
 He made 46 appearances in the 2022–23 season, including in the Manchester Premier Cup final victory over Wythenshawe Town.
 In December 2023, the club announced that their fixture against Workington on 6 January 2024 would be the last of Joyce's career, the player retiring to take up a role as Lead North Scout at Brentford.

 Style of play

-Joyce describes himself as a "working player in midfield" who wins the ball and passes it onto more creative teammates.
+Joyce described himself as a "working player in midfield" who wins the ball and passes it onto more creative teammates.
 Port Vale manager John Askey stated that "with Luke not only is it his football, his organisation and encouragement helps the other players".
 His successor, Darrell Clarke, classed Joyce as a deep-lying midfielder.

 Coaching career

 Joyce holds a UEFA B Licence and by 2019 had set up a junior academy in Westhoughton.
+He left his position as Lead North Scout at Brentford to take up the position of head of recruitment at Fleetwood Town in December 2025.